3 Inspirational Life Lessons I Learned From Being A Teacher

 When you work with children, you learn more than you teach…

-I’ve played many roles from an English teacher, Physical Education teacher, Dean of Students, Basketball coach, Director of Student Life and even self-defense instructor.
+I’ve played many roles, from an English teacher, Physical Education teacher, Dean of Students, Basketball coach, Director of Student Life, and even self-defense instructor.

 Today I will focus on 3 key ideas that could change your life and have certainly changed mine.

-Life Lesson #1.
+Life Lesson #1

 It is never too late or too early to re-write your autobiography.

-Not only do students work on their reading and writing skills but as an educator, we learn a great deal about who our student is, was and aspires to be.
+Not only do students work on their reading and writing skills, but as an educator, we learn a lot about who our student is, was, and aspires to be.

 What is different in each story is what that event meant to the child.

-The meaning of such obstacles is the exact point where young people start to separate themselves from the pack.
+The meaning of such obstacles is the point where young people separate themselves from the pack.

 While some young people, unfortunately, see these obstacles as their entire life and not as an event in their life.

 A critical distinction.

-As adults, we like to put ourselves on a pedestal, thinking that we are much smarter and wiser than a child – but at times we carry ourselves the same way.
+As adults, we like to put ourselves on a pedestal, thinking that we are much smarter and wiser than a child, but sometimes, we carry ourselves the same way.

-Think about the stories we tell in our daily communication – when we speak about our goals, our direction, our past.
-How we speak to ourselves, how we speak to others.
-How we describe the world, how we describe our world.
+Think about the stories we tell daily when we speak about our goals, direction, and past.

 Are we telling a tale of victory?
-Do our obstacles define us?

-Or, does our interpretation of the obstacles define us?
+Or does our interpretation of the obstacles define us?